Please check the errata for any errors or issues reported since publication.

 OrderedCollection can be tricky because there are no guarantees that implementations will process the sequence of pages in any predictable order.
 Implementations that wish to reconstruct the appropriate complete ordering of member items in the logical collection should navigate to the first (or last) page in the sequence then recursively follow the

 prev) link until all pages have been processed.
-If the pages of an
+The pages of an

 OrderedCollection are not instances of

-OrderedCollectionPage, an implementation will have no reliable means of reconstructing the appropriate ordering of items.
+OrderedCollectionPage, a consumer will have no reliable means of reconstructing the appropriate ordering of items.

 Several properties defined by the